adamcoffee1/PassMan/README.md

 PassMan utilizes the [Crypto++](https://www.cryptopp.com/) library for secure operations, including key generation, encryption, and decryption.
 Two factors are combined to create the master key that secures the database file:

 1. The user's master password (ideally a long password they must remember)
-2. The user's YubiKey (HMAC response unique to this device)
+2. The user's YubiKey (preset with a unique HMAC key)

 Specifically, the master password is concatenated with the YubiKey's 20-byte [HMAC-SHA1](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) response to a random 64-byte challenge.
 A 32-byte key is then derived via PBKDF2 with SHA512 and a 16-byte random salt.
 AES-256 is used with a random 256-byte initialization vector in GCM-AE mode to provide authenticated encryption of the entire file.
 All sensitive variables are wiped from memory prior to exiting the application, or after closing a database.